Afsan Chowdhury

 It appears that none of the prosecuting lawyers have experience of any kind to international criminal law let alone practice.
 Few are experienced defence lawyers.
 Bangladesh lawyers and war crimes prosecution activists are not happy with the situation.

-“Dr. Shahdin Malik, dean of Brac University’s law school, said, ‘We don’t have any in-house expertise, no one has dealt with these kinds of cases in Bangladesh
+"Dr. Shahdin Malik, dean of Brac University's law school, said, 'We don't have any in-house expertise, no one has dealt with these kinds of cases in Bangladesh …There is a dearth of knowledge on the prosecution side (Call for govt to instruct foreign lawyers for ICT prosecution, New Age, February 22).'

 ‘Sultana Kamal, the chief executive of the human rights organisation Ain o Salish Kendra, also stated, ‘We all know these people [local prosecutors] and so how can anyone say they are fully competent?
 (Call for govt to instruct foreign lawyers for ICT prosecution, New Age, February 22)’